Argophyllum palumense

-Argophyllum palumense is a plant in the Argophyllaceae family endemic to a small part of north eastern Queensland.
+Argophyllum palumense is a plant in the Argophyllaceae family endemic to a small part of north eastern Queensland, Australia.
 It was described and named in 2018.

 Description

 Argophyllum palumense is an evergreen shrub or small tree growing up to 6 m tall.
 The new growth is creamy-white in colour due to a dense covering of pale hairs.
 The leaves are dark green and sparsely hairy above and silvery below, and they measure up to 18 cm long by 6 cm wide.
 They are arranged alternately on petioles measuring from 2 to 3 cm long and have 6 to 8 lateral veins on either side of the midrib.
 The leaf margins (edges) are dentate with up to 60 teeth on each edge.
 The teeth alternate long and short, with the largest measuring about 3 mm long.

 The much-branched inflorescences are produced from the leaf axils, may be up to 11 cm long and are densely covered in hairs.
 Flowers are white with 5 petals, measuring about 1 cm across.

 The fruit is a capsule up to 3.2 mm long and 4 mm diameter.